pactsafe/pactsafe-android-sdk/README.md

 ```
 ### Preloading Clickwrap Data

-Since your `PSClickWrapView` class will load contracts for the specified PactSafe group, you may want to preload the data using your group key before displaying the clickwrap.
-By preloading, a user will be less likely see loading when they get to the screen that contains the PSClickWrapActivity.
+Since your `PSClickWrapActivity` class will load contracts for the specified PactSafe group, you may want to preload the data using your group key before displaying the clickwrap.
+By preloading, a user will be less likely see loading when they get to the screen that contains the `PSClickWrapActivity`.

 To preload your PactSafe group data, you can use the `preload` method on the PSApp object within your `MainApplication`.
 Example below: